 AFPA permits our members to renew multiple credentials with the same 16.0 CECs provided the credits are earned during the two-year validity period of each certificate submitted for renewal.

 Yes, a newly acquired AFPA certification has a value of 16.0 continuing education credits (CECs) toward renewal requirements of an existing AFPA certification.
 To qualify as CECs, the certification course must be successfully completed and credential issued.

 Each organization sets its own policies regarding renewal and continuing education credits.
 It would be necessary for you to check with your certifying organization to determine their requirements.
 They may accept the course or they may require that you petition for credits.
 If they require petitioning, upon request, we could provide you with a letter stating course hours when your AFPA credential is issued.

 You may take any continuing education course that is of interest to you.
 AFPA encourages our members to explore other disciplines related to health, wellness, nutrition and entrepreneurship.

 Yes, but only up to two years past your certification expiration date.
-You will still be required to submit your past due renewal fees, late fee and CECs for the duration of time that your certification was expired.
-If your certification expiration is past two years, you must reapply and retake the AFPA Certified Personal Trainer exam.
+You will still be required to submit your past-due renewal fees, late fee, and CECs for the duration of time that your certification was expired.
+If your certification expiration is past two years, you must re-enroll in the certification program.